Bon Cop, Bad Cop: Plot

-When a body is found hanging on top of the sign demarcating the Ontario-Quebec border, police officers from both Canadian provinces must join forces to solve the murder.
+When a body is found hanging on top of the sign demarcating the Ontario–Quebec border, police officers from both Canadian provinces must join forces to solve the murder.
 David Bouchard is a rule-bending, francophone detective for the Sûreté du Québec, while Martin Ward is a by-the-book anglophone Ontario Provincial Police detective.
 The bilingual detectives must resolve their professional and cultural differences as well as their bigotry and prejudices.

 The body is identified as Benoit Brisset, a hockey executive.
 The clues lead the pair to Luc Therrien at a roadside bar.
 After a fight in the bar, they imprison him in the trunk of Bouchard's car.
-Bouchard has promised to watch his daughter's ballet recital, so he drives to the recital and parks the car in front with Therrien still locked in the trunk.
+Bouchard has promised to watch his daughter Gabrielle's ballet recital, so he drives to the recital and parks the car in front with Therrien still locked in the trunk.
 When they emerge, they find the car being towed from the no-parking zone, and as they try to chase down the truck driver, the car explodes.

 With their prime witness dead, they decide to search Therrien's house where they find a large marijuana grow-op in the basement.
-They also discover another body, a former hockey team owner.
-A laser tripwire is activated by Bouchard, which sets the house on fire, destroying the house and causing the two cops to get high on the fumes of the burning marijuana.
-When they are disciplined by Bouchard's police chief shortly afterwards, he angrily removes them from the case after they start laughing hysterically because they're still high.
+They also discover another body, a former hockey team owner Grossbut.
+A laser tripwire is activated by Bouchard, a bomb explodes which sets the house on fire, destroying the house and causing the two cops to get high on the fumes of the burning marijuana.
+When they are disciplined by Bouchard's police chief Roger Leboeuf shortly afterwards, he angrily removes them from the case after they start laughing hysterically because they're still high.